GeoCyberwolf/DGUS-reloaded-Klipper-LK4Pro/README.md

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**

+## Current Issues
+* Display is landscape, requiring alternative mounting
+* Pause and Cancel print buttons do not work
 ## Features

 This firmware was inspired by Creality printers' touchscreen firmware.
 Some features include: